-Stictonetta naevosa Freckled Duck V - 4 The Freckled Duck is found primarily in south- eastern and south-western Australia, occurring as a vagrant elsewhere.
+Scientific Name Common Name BC Act EPBC Act No. of Records Habitat Description Likelihood of Occurrence Potential Impacts ToS Required Stictonetta naevosa Freckled Duck V - 4 The Freckled Duck is found primarily in south- eastern and south-western Australia, occurring as a vagrant elsewhere.
 It breeds in large temporary swamps created by floods in the Bulloo and Lake Eyre basins and the Murray-Darling system, particularly along the Paroo and Lachlan Rivers, and other rivers within the Riverina.
 The duck is forced to disperse during extensive inland droughts when wetlands in the Murray River basin provide important habitat.
 The species may also occur as far as coastal NSW and Victoria during such times.
 Prefer permanent freshwater swamps and creeks with heavy growth of Cumbungi, Lignum or Tea-tree.
 During drier times they move from ephemeral breeding swamps to more permanent waters such as lakes, reservoirs, farm dams and sewage ponds.
 The species is not associated with vegetation present in the study area (PCT 3433).
 Although there are five OEH BioNet records of the species within 10 km of the study area, no suitable wetland or swamp habitat is present within the study area.
 Therefore, it is unlikely that this species would utilise the study area, and no further assessment is required.
 Low No Tyto novaehollandiae Masked Owl V - 1 Extends from the coast where it is most abundant to the western plains.
 Overall records for this species fall within approximately 90% of NSW, excluding the most arid north-western corner.
 There is no seasonal variation in its distribution.
 Lives in dry eucalypt forests and woodlands from sea level to 1100 m.
 A forest owl, but often hunts along the edges of forests, including roadsides.
 Roosts and breeds in moist eucalypt forested gullies, using large tree hollows or sometimes caves for nesting.
 The species is associated with vegetation present in the study area (PCT 3433).
 Although there is only a single OEH BioNet record of the species within 10 km of the study area, suitable breeding habitat in the form of mature hollow bearing trees are present within the study area.
 Although this species was not detected during nocturnal surveys, Tyto javanica (Eastern Barn Owl) was observed flying through the study area, indicating that habitat utilisation for a similar species.
 As such, there is potential for this species to utilise the study area and further assessment is required.
-Moderate Yes Mammals Chalinolobus dwyeri Large-eared Pied Bat V V К Found mainly in areas with extensive cliffs and caves, from Rockhampton in Queensland south to Bungonia in the NSW Southern Highlands.
+Moderate Yes Mammals Found mainly in areas with extensive cliffs and caves, from Rockhampton in Queensland south to The species is associated with vegetation present in the study area (PCT 3433), and the distribution of its Chalinolobus dwyeri Large-eared Pied Bat v V 1 Bungonia in the NSW Southern Highlands.
 It is generally rare with a very patchy distribution in NSW.
 There are scattered records from the New England Tablelands and North West Slopes.
-Roosts in caves (near their entrances), crevices in cliffs, old mine workings and in the disused, bottle-shaped mud nests of the Fairy Martin (Petrochelidon ariel), frequenting low to mid-elevation dry open forest and woodland close to these features.
-Found in well- timbered areas containing gullies.
-The species is associated with vegetation present in the study area (PCT 3433), and the distribution of its habitat is likely to occur in this area, however, there are no OEH Bionet records of this species within a 10 km search radius.
+Roosts in caves (near their entrances), crevices in cliffs, old mine workings and in the disused, bottle-shaped mud nests of the Fairy Martin (Petrochelidon ariel), frequenting low to mid-elevation dry open forest and habitat is likely to occur in this area, however, there is One OEH Bionet records of this species within a 10 km search radius.
 Furthermore, there is no suitable habitat within the Study Area and therefore no further assessment is needed.
 Low No